isabella232/sign-integrations.en/help/veeva/install.md

     ![Image](images/middleware-signin.png)

-    Once the user is signed in, the page displays the assoicated email id in the top right corner and an additional Settings tab, as shown below.
+    After successful signing in, the page displays the associated email id and a Settings tab, as shown below.

     ![Image](images/middleware_settings.png)

 1. Select the **[!UICONTROL Settings]** tab.

-    The Settings page displays the available connnections and shows none in case of first connection setup, as shown below.
+    The Settings page displays the available connections and shows none in case of first connection setup, as shown below.

     ![Image](images/middleware_newconnection.png)